Police Misconduct Accountability Act

 There are countless events that prove these brutalities.

 Police misconduct may always occur to some extent within society.
-My hope is that this bill will pass.
+My hope is that this idea/bill will be considered because of the increased amount of police misconduct in our country.
 The line of conduct that divides professionalism and misconduct can be blurred.
-I believe this line of conduct is accountability.
-Without departmental accountability in law enforcement, police misconduct is sure to occur.
-With mandated documented audio and video files per incident, we can prevent and prove many cases of misconduct due to unaccountability within law enforcement.
+Without accountability in law enforcement, police misconduct is sure to occur.
+With mandated documented audio and video files per incident, judicial review can be expanded for many cases of misconduct.

 Student of criminal and social justice reforms.

 Today: Luke is counting on you

 Luke Carter needs your help with “Governor : Police Misconduct Accountability Act”.
 Join Luke and 180 supporters today.